 In 1952, the inner wall was removed and the street widened in order to cater for the increasing number of motor cars coming into use.

-The promenade wall was completely refurbished in 2001 by Blackrock Tidy Towns and Louth County Council under the Urban Village Renewal Programme.
-The project was funded by the Irish Government and part financed by the European Union under the National Development Plan.
+The promenade wall was completely refurbished in 2001 by Blackrock Tidy Towns and Louth County Council.
 The wall is exceptional in both its proximity to the main beach and because of its in-built seat provides a beautiful free facility for all to avail.